-What has happened is that these types of stains are not visible until the heat associated with the drying cycle or pressing made the stain visible.
-The sugar of the apple stain caramelized and the oil stains oxidized making them visible.
+What happens is that these stains remain hidden until heat from the drying cycle or pressing makes them visible.
+For example, sugar from the apple stain caramelizes, and the oil stains oxidizes, making them visible.

-Dry cleaning in and of itself will not remove these stains and depending on the material some can be removed after showing up with only the most expert of technicians.
-Some may never be removed.
+Dry cleaning alone will not remove these stains.
+Depending on the material, only some can be removed even with the most expert of technicians and others may never come out.

-If you know of any such invisible stain conditions point them out to the dry cleaner that he may flush them out before the dry cleaning and setting of the stain.
+If you are aware of such invisible stains, be sure to inform the dry cleaner so that they may treat them before dry cleaning and before the stain sets.

-Spot cleaning a garment is basically what the title implies.
-A garment is hand cleaned only in the areas where spots are noticeable.
-Spot cleaning is performed if a portion of the garment is not capable of withstanding an overall cleaning method or if the garment is basically clean and a small area has a stain.
+Spot cleaning a garment means cleaning only the specific areas where stains are visible.
+This method is used if a portion of the garment is not capable of withstanding an overall cleaning method or if only a small area has a stain and the rest of the garment is clean.

-Spot cleaning is accomplished on a stain removal board with steam, vacuum, and the appropriate stain removal agents as necessary.
+Spot cleaning is accomplished on a stain removal board with steam, vacuum, and the appropriate stain removal agents as needed.

-One method to find a reputable cleaner in town is to contact your fine garment retailers.
-Ask a manager or two from the upscale departments, try a couple of stores.
-If there is a general consensus, you have probably found one of the best cleaners in town.
-The stores are in the business and it is to their advantage to see that the clothing they sell is properly cared for.
+One way to find a reputable dry cleaner is to ask your fine garment retailers.
+Ask managers, especially from the upscale departments, and try a couple of stores.
+If there is a consensus towards the same cleaner, you have probably found one of the best in town.
+These stores have a vested interest in ensuring the clothes they sell are well cared for and therefore know the best in the business.

-A fine dry cleaner these days should do a lot of hand washing and wet cleaning, be sure and ask.
-On your first visit ask to see some of their work.
-If the place is dirty with soda cans all over the place say thanks and keep looking.
+A fine dry cleaner nowadays should offer a lot of hand washing and wet cleaning services; be sure to ask.
+On your first visit, request to see some of their work.
+If the shop is cluttered and unhygienic, it’s best to thank them and keep looking.

-If your clothes are returned to you from the dry cleaner and smell of solvent, it’s time to change cleaners.
-This smell is a sign of impure solvent and bacteria growth in the system, not too strong a solution as commonly thought.
-This bacteria holds on to the garments and the solvent molecules and slowly releases the solvent, thus the smell.
+If your clothes come back from the dry cleaner smelling of solvent, it’s time to find a new cleaner.
+This smell is a sign of impure solvent and bacteria growth in the system, not just a strong solution as often assumed.
+The bacteria clings on to garments and solvent molecules and slowly releases the solvent over time, thus the smell.

-Dry cleaning is a method of removing stains and dirt from garments and fabric by using little or no water.
-Actually, dry-cleaning is not “dry” as solvents, or liquids, are used to perform the cleaning, but with little or no water thus the term “dry”.
+Dry cleaning is a method of removing stains and dirt from garments and fabric by using little to no water.
+Dry-cleaning is not “dry” as solvents, or liquids, are used during the cleaning, but with minimal water thus the term “dry”.

 Certain elements must be present in a dry-cleaning system.
 These include a rotating wash cylinder, a tank for storing solvent, a pump to circulate the solvent, a dryer, filters, a distillation system, and of course the solvent itself.
-Other components that may or not be found include vapor absorbers or refrigerated condenser for capturing solvent vapors, moisture injection system, computer or card controllers, and others.
+Other components that may or may not be involved include vapour absorbers or refrigerated condensers for capturing solvent vapours, moisture injection systems, computer or card controllers, and etc.

-The solvents most widely used are percloroethylene and hydrocarbon.
-The cleaning solution is comprised of approximately 98% pure solvent, 1% water, and 1% sizings and detergents.
+The most widely used solvents are perchloroethylene and hydrocarbon.
+The cleaning solution is comprised of approximately 98% pure solvent, 1% water, and 1% sizing and detergents.
 If impurities comprise any more than an additional 1% of the cleaning solution, the cleaning quality can be detrimentally affected by odor and dinginess.

 The short answer is yes only if you will be wearing them soon.
 It is not advised for storing the garments for a long period of time.